Genesis-o-0/TheOdinProject/Landing Page/README.md

-# Landing Page project based on the Odin Project
+# Landing Page project based on The Odin Project

 ## made by: M.A.L aka Genesis

-### Image attribution: Image by pch.vector on Freepik
+### Image attribution: Hero image by pch.vector on Freepik

 ### All animated icons created by Freepik